 3.2.2 Sources and Preparation of Medicinal Plants

 28.3% (34/120) of respondents that took part in the study got their medicinal plants from the forest, and from farm environments 25%.
-While 16.7% source their herbs from bushes within their neighbourhood and 15.8% from herbal stores, the remaining 14.2% source medicinal plants from herbal healers.
+While 16.7% source their herbs from bushes within their neighborhood and 15.8% from herbal stores, the remaining 14.2% source medicinal plants from herbal healers.
 After getting the herbs, 31% of respondents boiled the herbs for drinking, 25% extracted the juice for use, 17% prepare the products by drying and grinding them while, 15% ingestioned/ate them raw and 12% produce steam from the herbs for inhalation.

 3.3 Comparison, Efficacy and Safety Concerns